neuropathbasel-pub/CnQuant/README.md

 - cqall_image: CQall Docker image name.
 Default is neuropathologiebasel/cqall:latest
 - cqall_plotter_image: CQall plotter Docker image name.
 Default is neuropathologiebasel/cqall_plotter:latest

 **CQmanager-specific settings.
-To control containerized CQviewers on remote server, setting up ssh keys is needed**
+To control containerized CQviewers on remote server, setting up ssh keys is required**
 - CQmanager_gunicorn_host_address: Address where to run CQmanager.
 Default is 127.0.0.1.
 - CQmanager_gunicorn_port: Port on which to run CQmanager.
 Default is 8002.
 - cnv_register_file_name: File name for a register of processed Sentrix IDs.
 Default is cnv_conversion_register.csv.
 - CQ_manager_batch_size: Number of Sentrix IDs per CQcalc container.
 Default is 100.
 Due to R memory leaks, it is recommended to tune this parameter moderately.
 Depends on the available RAM and CPU threads.
 - CQ_manager_batch_timeout: Seconds after CQmanager starts, a container that did not reach set batch size.
 Default is 300.
 - max_number_of_cqcalc_containers: Maximum number of CQcalc containers running in parallel.
 Default is 10.
 Depends on your available RAM and CPUs.
 - run_CQviewers_on_remote_server: Set it to True if you wish to run CQcase and CQall on a remote server.
 Default is False.
-Remember that you will need to set up a ssh key and provide username and host.
+Remember that you will need to set up an ssh key and provide username and host.
 Docker needs to be installed on the host.
 - CQviewers_host: Your remote server host name or IP.
 - CQviewers_user: Your remote server username.
 This user needs to be able to run Docker containers.
-- CQall_container_name: Name for CQall container for Docker container naming purposes.
+- CQall_container_name: Name for CQall container for Docker naming purposes.
 Default is cqall.
 - CQcase_container_name: Name for CQcase container for Docker naming purposes.
 Default is cqcase.
 - cnquant_redis_name: Name for Redis container for Docker naming purposes.
 Default is cnquant_redis.
 - CQviewers_docker_network_name: Name for the network that will be created for CQcase and CQall.
 Default is cnquant_network.
 - initiate_cqcase_and_cqall_on_startup: Set it to True if you wish to start CQcase and CQall with Redis containers on CQmanager startup.
 Default is False.
 - notify_if_CQcase_and_CQall_are_not_running: Set it to True if you wish to be notified per email in case CQmanager-managed CQcase or CQall are not running.
-Emails will not be sent if Email notification setting are not correctly set.
+Emails will not be sent if Email notification setting are incorrectly set.
 Default is False.
 - remote_user_id: remote user ID for executing containers with.
 Required for file permissions.
 - remote_group_id: remote group ID for executing containers with.
 Required for file permissions.

 **Email notification settings**
 - crash_email_sender: sender email address for notification emails in case of a crash.
-Works with Gmail.
+Works with Google's Gmail.
 - crash_email_receivers: Comma-separated list of email recipient email addresses for crash notifications.
 - crash_email_sender_password: Application password for sender's email address.
 Wrap it in double quotes.

 **Data annotation URLs**
-- DATA_ANNOTATION_SHEET: URL for google sheet csv output for annotations.
+- DATA_ANNOTATION_SHEET: URL for Google sheet csv output for annotations.
-- REFERENCE_DATA_ANNOTATION_SHEET: URL for google sheet csv output for reference annotations.
+- REFERENCE_DATA_ANNOTATION_SHEET: URL for Google sheet csv output for reference annotations.
 - URL Example: https://docs.google.com/spreadsheets/d/e/2PACX-1vRhQ7Cr3aBo8W9Ne8DAehMvFRxYd395ENIW9giK2ATQ3QSrM8jA2E7xXbnW7CWKMdh0IhN0YqWn37Wr/pub?gid=0&single=true&output=csv

 ## Software requirements
-- Ubuntu 20.04 or 22.04 (other distributions have not been tested)
+- Ubuntu 20.04 or 22.04 (other distributions have not been tested).
-- Python 3.10, 3.11, or 3.12
+- Python 3.10, 3.11, or 3.12.
-- Docker (recommended) or WLS2 (CQmanager is not implemented on WLS2)
+- Docker (recommended) or WLS2 (CQmanager is not implemented on WLS2).
 - Manifests from [Mepylome](https://pypi.org/project/mepylome) package.
-- IDAT pair named 'ref450k_Grn.idat' and 'ref450k_Red.idat' in the idat_directory
+- IDAT pair named 'ref450k_Grn.idat' and 'ref450k_Red.idat' in the idat_directory.
-- data annotation file (described below)
+- data annotation file (described below).
-- reference data annotation file (described below)
+- reference data annotation file (described below).

 ## Manifests, reference IDAT pair, and data annotations download